Largetooth Cookiecutter Shark, Isistius plutodus Garrick & Springer 1964

 Etymology

-The species name plutodus, is from the Greek ploutos meaning wealth, riches, abundance, and odous, meaning tooth - in reference to the huge teeth in the lower jaw.
+The specific name plutodus, is from the Greek ploutos (= wealth, riches, abundance), and odous (= tooth), in reference to the large teeth in the lower jaw, that are considerably larger than those of Isistius brasiliensis.

 Species Citation